 Interior, design and technology

 The Mitsubishi Shogun has a no-nonsense approach to styling.
 It was designed to be a rugged off-roader, and the bluff front end and sharp edges portray that impression quite well.
-Compared with modern 4x4s it needs a bit of a styling rethink.
-The interior is full of chunky switches and a few high quality materials but it's a little utilitarian.
+Compared with modern 4x4s it probably needs a bit of a styling rethink – the format looks a bit ‘old school’ in the age of the lifestyle-focused crossover SUV.

 Practicality, comfort and boot space

 Go for the long wheelbase Shogun, and you'll get a huge 663-litre boot behind the second row of seats.
-If you choose to have all three rows of seats up – as a seven-seater – then you'll find there's only 221 litres of space.
+However, if you choose to have all three rows of seats up – as a seven-seater – then you'll find there's only 221 litres of space.
 Fold all the seats flat, and there's a very spacious 1,789-litre load area.

 Reliability and Safety

 Reliability is an area where the Shogun should certainly score highly.
 These cars were really built to last and have gained a reputation for their bulletproof and trouble free running.

 In our 2015 Driver Power survey the Shogun was ranked in 81st place overall from a total of 200 cars, scoring an 89th place for reliability.
 Mitsubishi itself didn’t fare so well, dropping several places from the year before to 27th out of 32 rival brands.

 The Shogun comes with Mitsubishi’s standard three-year/100,000 mile warranty cover which includes accident and breakdown assistance across Europe.